Skip to main content

 A person’s family medical history is protected as genetic information, requiring specific consent and safeguards under GINA.

 The request for this information must be made in a knowing, written, and voluntary manner, and you must authorize its collection separately.
 This gives you granular control over this specific type of data.
-The law also extends protections to the of your spouse and children, recognizing the interconnected nature of familial health data.
+The law also extends protections to the genetic information of your spouse and children, recognizing the interconnected nature of familial health data.

 This framework ensures that your participation in a wellness program does not require you to disclose information that could be used to make assumptions about your future health based on your genetic lineage.